Arrival at The Strand in 1923 and the Bar at The Strand today

 A book of history, stories and memories of all the artists and writers who found inspiration at The Strand.
 "The Strand" — what a name in South East Asian hotel industry!
 Talbot Kelly left us wonderful paintings and travel descriptions.
 George Orwell visited.
 Somerset Maugham wrote :‘. . . if I could plunge into that enigmatic life and lose myself in it as a cup of water thrown overboard is lost in the Irrawaddy . . . ’

 The Strand Hotel's recreation area - an oasis in the heart of the buzzing city of Yangon.

 Together with Raffles in Singapore and the E&O in Penang, The Strand has always been considered one of the most British ‘colonial’ hotels of South-East Asia.
-But in fact it was conceived, built and run by an Armenian family firm: the Sarkies.
+But in fact it was conceived, built and run by an Armenian family firm: the Sarkies (see Legendary Stories below).

-Our new book gives you a deep insight into the hotel's heart and life.
-For more information please make use of the links to the right, including the hotel's history.
+Our new book gives you a deep insight into the hotel's history and life.
+For more information please visit the links below, including the hotel's history.